naga-rathna/To-Do-ListApplication/README.md

 - **User Management** – Manage users with full CRUD operations.
 - **RESTful APIs** – Well-structured endpoints for interacting with tasks and users.
 - **Layered Architecture** – Clean separation of concerns using Entity, Repository, Service, and Controller layers.
-- **Database Integration** – Uses Spring Data JPA with support for H2 (in-memory) and MySQL databases.
+- **Database Integration** – Uses Spring Data JPA and Postgresql databases.
 - **Scalable & Extensible** – Can be extended with authentication, frontend integration, or additional features.
 - **Maven Build Tool** – Easy project setup and dependency management.